Acivev/accord/README.md

 # Accord

-accord is a Social app such as Discord or Slack.
+accord is a Social app such as Discord or Slack. just open source!

 ## Requirements